Dagor Documentation Style Guide

 Not screen shot.

-sign-in (noun or adjective), sign in (verb)
+sign-in vs. sign in

-sign-out (noun or adjective), sign out (verb)
+sign-out vs. sign out

 subdirectory